Table of Contents

 Convenient Parking Solutions for the Yankee Freedom Ferry at Key West Port

-We recommend the city parking garage at 300 Grinnell Street close to the ferry costs $32/day.
-We took the first parking garage we saw.
-However, if you continue to the terminal, there is a smaller parking garage directly across from the terminal that charges only $15/day.
-I would use this garage next time and save a few dollars.
+We recommend using the city parking garage at 300 Grinnell Street, close to the ferry, though it costs $32/day.
+We ended up taking the first garage we saw, but if you continue to the terminal, there’s a smaller garage directly across from the ferry that charges only $15/day.
+Next time, we’d definitely choose this one to save a few dollars.

 What’s included: